RedHatInsights/playbook-dispatcher/docs/onboarding/Onboarding.md

 ## Onboarding guide

+Playbook dispatcher can help you a great deal when you have to keep track of multiple playbook runs across multiple hosts.
+When you dispatch playbooks using Playbook Dispatcher, you do not need to worry about constructing cloud connector requests or keeping track of playbook run statuses.
+Playbook Dispatcher will manage all these things for you.

-If you are an application trying to integrate with playbook dispatcher, we hope you find the following information helpful.
+If you want to integrate your application with playbook dispatcher, we hope you find the following information helpful.

 ### Dispatching playbooks